 5.2 This quite clearly shows a substantial increase in medical retirements up to 2000/01, with medical retirements accounting for over 70% of all retirements from the wholetime service.
 Due to the pro-active approach taken by senior management assisted by the dedicated efforts of the Occupational Health Team, since 2000/1 the number of medical retirements have been decreasing year on year, culminating in a radical reversal of the trend whereby there are now proportionately less medical retirements than ordinary retirements.
-Last year however was the first year in four whereby ill health retirements occurred from the operational workforce, albeit small in numbers (2).
-This is due to the fact that the organization is shrinking and therefore there has been a reduction in potential redeployment opportunities for operational staff that are no longer able to undertake the full role of a firefighter due to health problems.
-The Chief Fire Officer would expect these opportunities to continue to reduce as we move into the implementation phase of the back office, management and flexible officer provision reviews.
+Last year however was the second year in five whereby ill health retirements occurred from the operational workforce, albeit small in numbers (1).
+The fact that the organization is shrinking with a subsequent reduction in potential redeployment opportunities for operational staff that are no longer able to undertake the full role of a firefighter due to health problems will need to be carefully monitored in the future.